 Sometimes relatives and friends turn away from people who come out or undergo forced outing and there is no one to rely on.
 LGBT-teenagers are kicked out of their houses, grown-ups have no one to share their problems with, nowhere to get at least a token of kindness.
 These problems comprise an important part of LGBT-issues.

-We can provide you with psychological support and temporary shelter, where you can overcome the crisis.
+We can provide you with psychological support and other help.

 Raising the level of solidarity within the LGBT-community